 Read as much as you can, especially the genre that you are writing in!
 It’s so important to familiarize yourself with what’s out there.
 I firmly believe that every time you read a book, you become a tiny bit more attuned to your own writing.
 You’ll pick up better writing structure, plotting points, dialogue flow, world-building techniques, characterization tips.
 And best of all, you’ll be inspired and excited to delve into your own stories and take them to that next level.

-One thought on “Interview with Catherine Doyle — Author of YA Thriller ‘Vendetta’”
+One Reply to “Interview with Catherine Doyle — Author of YA Thriller ‘Vendetta’”

 Leave a Reply